 1 Carat = 200 Milligrams

 Size and weight are the two different aspects of gemstones.
-Two different gemstones may have the same size but different weights, the reason being the specific gravity or density of the gemstone.
+Two different gemstones may have the same size but different weights, the reason being the specific gravity or density of the stone.

-Gemstones are sold in the market in carats or rattis.
-Ratti is mainly used in India for gemstone buying.
+Gemstones are selling in the market in carats or rattis.
+Ratti is mainly using in India for gemstone buying.
 Many people ask us about what is the difference between rattis and carats.
 Here I will explain how you can calculate the value of carats in milligrams and rattis.

 1 Carat = 200 milligrams (mg)